ziqihuangg/CelebA-Dialog/README.md

 ```

 ### Identity
 Some images are of the same person.
 There are totally 10,177 identities in the dataset.
-On average, there are around 20 images per identity in CelebA (standard), and 3 images per identity in CelebA-HQ.
+On average, there are:
+* around 20 images per identity in CelebA (standard)
+* around 3 images per identity in CelebA-HQ

 ## Agreement